Rafah paramedic massacre: Attacks

 On 23 March 2025, the IDF fired on five ambulances and a fire truck "one by one."
 The humanitarian vehicles were "crushed and dumped, covered in sand" in an apparent attempt to cover up the killings, while the aid workers, wearing uniforms, were left missing in a mass grave for eight days.
 The ambulances were initially dispatched to the Al-Hashashin area in response to casualties caused by Israeli attacks on the area, before being surrounded by Israeli troops and losing contact with dispatchers.
 The paramedics that went to search for them were killed and wounded.
-Israel said the vehicles were "advancing suspiciously" without headlights or emergency signals.
-It claimed that the vehicles were being used as cover by Hamas and Palestinian Islamic Jihad.
-It alleged that among those killed were a Hamas operative and "eight other terrorists," without providing evidence.

 According to forensic analyst Ahmad Dhaher who examined five of the bodies, the aid workers were killed at close-range in execution-style killings, with "specific and intentional" bullet wounds in heads and hearts.
 Relatives of the victims described various signs of abuse.
 One relative noted marks on a victim's wrists from restraint and broken fingers, while another mentioned multiple gunshot wounds to the chest and wrist.
 Two witnesses also reported that some victims had their hands or feet bound.

 A video recording discovered on a cellphone of one of the medics contradicts Israel's narrative of the incident, showing the ambulances and fire truck clearly marked with their emergency lights on as Israeli troops hit them with a barrage of gunfire, killing all the medics.
 In the video, a paramedic recited the Shahada, and added, "Forgive me, Mom, forgive me.
 I swear I only chose this path to help others."
 The paramedic was later found in the mass grave with a bullet in his head.
 The New York Times analyzed satellite imagery that showed Israeli forces bulldozing the site after the attack.
 Following the release of the video recording, Israel changed its account of the incident, admitting that its soldiers have "made mistakes."

 The massacre was carried out by soldiers from the Golani Brigade.
 At the moment of the killings, they were acting under the command of Brig Gen Yehuda Vach, who has a history of establishing "kill zones" in Gaza where civilians are killed and of telling his subordinates that "there are no innocents in Gaza."
 Also present at the site were field operatives from Unit 504, a military intelligence unit with a reputation for cruelty and acts of torture.